Is Sihanoukville Worth Visiting in Cambodia? (2024)

 Is Sihanoukville Safe?

 Yes, Sihanoukville is safe enough to visit.
-Cambodia is generally a safe country for tourists, and I felt safe travelling alone in Sihanoukville but the city is a tourist centre and less safe than other parts of the country.
+Cambodia is generally a safe country for female tourists, and I felt safe travelling alone in Sihanoukville but the city is a tourist centre and less safe than other parts of the country.
 These days, the city attracts Chinese gamblers and crime syndicates operate there.

 Scammers target unwary tourists.
 Petty theft, credit card fraud, and phone and bag snatching are some things to look out for.
 Take care of yourself by keeping your valuables out of sight, and don’t walk alone at night.